IepIweidieng/TJAPlayer3/tja.md

 * `sudden-precision`
   * ***Impact level***: gimmicky ★★・・・
   * The precision of `<float-seconds-*-duration>` for [the `#SUDDEN` command](#sudden--hidden-commands).
   * `any` &mdash; The precision is only limited by the implementation.
-The interpreted duration is positive infinity only when the duration is given without any non-`0` digits in non-exponential part.
+The interpreted duration is positive infinity (+∞) only when the duration is given without any non-`0` digits in non-exponential part.
-  * `ms` &mdash; The precision is 0.001 (1 ms), rounded toward 0, and any value < 0.001 is treated as 0, which has the interpreted duration of positive infinity.
+  * `ms` &mdash; The precision is 0.001 (1 ms), rounded toward 0, and any value < 0.001 is treated as 0, which has the interpreted duration of positive infinity (+∞).

 Note object drawing behaviors: